machdyne/mozart/README.md

 ## Firmware

-Mozart has a JTAG interface and USB-UART interface that are both accessible on the USB-C port.
-These interfaces are provided by a [fork of pico-dirtyJtag](https://github.com/machdyne/mozart/firmware).
+Mozart has a JTAG and USB CDC interface that are both accessible on the USB-C port.
+These interfaces are provided by a [fork of pico-dirtyJtag](https://github.com/machdyne/mozart/tree/main/firmware).
 You can update the RP2040 firmware by holding down the BOOT button and then applying power.

 ## Programming